sillycowvalley/Hopper/Source/Languages/TiggerC/64K EEPROM File System.md

 +-------------+----------------+
 ```

-This structure allows for flexible file and directory management within the constraints of the EEPROM, supporting both file storage and hierarchical directory structures.
+This structure allows for flexible file and directory management within the constraints of the Serial EEPROM, supporting both file storage and hierarchical directory structures.
 The use of single-byte block references facilitates efficient memory access and management, crucial for 8-bit systems like the 6502.